SnorreFagerland/virushistory/README.md

 **NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS**

-(That does not mean you should be careless around unverified content.
-Always use a VM if you want to research these files).
+*That does not mean you should be careless around unverified content.
+Always use a VM if you want to research these files.
+And be aware that they very much are detected by antivirus products.
+Downloading these to a work system is likely to earn you a concerned visit from the IT department.*

 The period from mid-1980'ies until the end of the century was an incredibly important period in cybersecurity.